 Termination Costs (Poland) - The Company was notified in the fourth quarter of 2024 that it was not awarded a new license to operate a casino in Krakow, Poland.
 Agreements with the employees at the Krakow casino provide for payment of salaries for a negotiated termination period and severance pay.
-The final payments are expected to be made by May 2025.
-A reconciliation of the liability as of March 31, 2025 is presented below.
+The final payments related to the Krakow casino were made in June 2025 and the estimate was adjusted based on these final payments.